billfitzgerald/trapper-keeper/README.md

 ## 4. Additional Details

+The scripts in Trapper Keeper use csv files to help organize information.
+Sample csv files are included in the `/samples` directory.

 ### 4A.
 Getting Started

 Create a list of urls you want to archive.
 At present, the script processes and extracts text from web pages and pdfs.